-The main way God has shown his love is by coming into the world as Jesus.
-Jesus paid the price for our rebellion against God when he died on a cross, so we can be forgiven.
+The ultimate way that God has shown his love is by coming into the world as Jesus.
+He was punished for our rebellion against God when he died on a cross, so that we can be forgiven.

-... that whoever believes in him...
+... that whoever believes in him ...